alexa/alexa-auto-sdk/samples/cpp/README.md

     To resolve this, edit the `samples/cpp/assets/config.json` file and choose a unique serial number.

-<a id="releasenotes"></a>

-## v2.0.0 Release Notes<a id = "releasenotes"></a>
+## v2.1.0 Release Notes <a id = "v210-release-notes"></a>
+### Enhancements

+The C++ Sample App now provides multimedia support for QNX, which allows you to use the C++ Sample App on QNX platforms with live audio input and output.

+>**Note:** The SHOUTcast/lcecast streaming format is not supported.

 ### Resolved Issues

-* Fixed an issue where switching to LocalMediaSource did not set focus, which caused the current audio to continue playing.
+* Fixed an issue where if you were using the C++ Sample App with the optional Local Voice Control (LVC) extension, the LVC extension might be delayed in response for up to a few minutes if both the Sample App and the LVC processes are initiated in quick succession of each other.

 ### Known Issues

-* Content from media streaming services (e.g., TuneIn) that deliver ASHX URLs currently not supported.
-* Unable to play Audible books on Poky Linux for iMX8 (ARM 64-bit) due to stream errors encountered by the GStreamer media player.
+* Alarms and music playback cannot be muted separately on QNX platforms using the C++ Sample App.
+* The C++ Sample App local media source does not pause when switching to music streams such as Amazon Music or SiriusXM.
 * Increasing/decreasing speaker volume in quick succession causes lag and delayed responses from Alexa.
+* Using the C++ Sample App to play Audible books on Poky Linux for iMX8 (ARM 64-bit) is not supported.

-* Refer to the [GStreamer extension documentation](../../extensions/experimental/gstreamer/README.md) for known issues related to audio.
+Refer to the [System Audio extension README](../../extensions/experimental/system-audio/README.md) for known issues related to audio.
-* If you are using the C++ Sample App with the optional Local Voice Control (LVC) extension, the LVC extension may be delayed in response for up to a few minutes if both the Sample App and the LVC processes are initiated in quick succession of each other.

-### Limitations

-* QNX is supported with file audio only.
-The following are additional limitations on QNX:
-  * There is no direct microphone or speaker support.
-  * Use the Audio File Input menu of the C++ Sample App to test utterances.
-  * Response audio will be saved as MP3 files in the current working directory.
-  * Content from streaming services is not supported.